Mihai Teja

-Mihai Răzvan Teja (born 22 September 1978) is a Romanian professional football manager and former player.
+Mihai Răzvan Teja (born 22 September 1978) is a Romanian professional football manager currently in charge of Liga I club Metaloglobus București.

 Club career

 After Teja finished his youth years at Steaua București and was starting to be integrated into the first team squad, he was diagnosed with Wolff–Parkinson–White syndrome, a heart disorder that did not allow him to play professional sports, thus he had to put and end to his playing career without making a single appearance.

 Coaching career

 Teja decided to finish his studies and got a master's degree and a doctorate at the National University of Physical Education and Sport.
 While at college, he returned to football and joined Dinamo București, where he became youth coach at the club's academy.
 While there, he met Walter Zenga, who recommended him to Coverciano, where he got degrees as a football manager and a fitness coach.

 After Coverciano, he returned to Dinamo, where he was assistant manager at the second team of the club.
 In 2006, Teja began a collaboration with Mircea Rednic, helping him as assistant and fitness coach at FC Vaslui and Dinamo București.
 After that he moved to Steaua București, where he was the assistant coach of Marius Lăcătuș, Dorinel Munteanu and Cristiano Bergodi.

 In 2010, after Ilie Dumitrescu was named the head coach of Steaua and came with his own technical staff, Teja left the club and was reunited with Mircea Rednic, at Khazar Lankaran.
 They returned to Romania in 2012, at Petrolul Ploiești, and then they moved to Belgium, at Standard Liège.
 In 2013, Teja separated from Rednic and joined Astra Giurgiu, under the management of Daniel Isăilă.